 Step 2: Work out your twitter name

 Choosing a twitter handle is important, as you want it to be both memorable, and to represent what your page is about.
-Millions of twitter names have already gone, so you can’t always have first choice, but there is more than enough high quality names left.
+Millions of twitter names have already gone, so you can’t always have the first choice, but there is more than enough high-quality names left.

-I would suggest to choose a name that contains a keyword related to your chosen topic.
+I would suggest choosing a name that contains a keyword related to your chosen topic.
 For example, an exact match twitter handle is almost always going to have more prominence over an alternative unrelated name.